andrea-rinaldi-microarea/generator-tblegacy/README.md

 **Application Name**: the application name is used to name its containing folder (inside `Standard\Applications`), so it must be a valid non-existing folder name.
 It may contains only letters, numbers and the characters: `_` (underscore)  `-` (minus).
 These restrictions are due to the TB namespace management.

+**Codeless Application**: the application may not need any compiled code, just metadata.
+An empty VS solution is however scaffolded, in case some need of code arise later.

-**Re-use ERP precompiled headers**: as the usual case is that the application extends ERP, it may be useful to re-use ERP precompiled headers to save compilation time.
+**Re-use ERP precompiled headers**: as the usual case is that the application extends ERP, it may be useful to re-use ERP precompiled headers to save compilation time (Not asked for "codeless" applications).

 **Default Module**
 **Default Library**: the new application is scaffolded with at least one module and one library inside it, so that it is immediately usable.
-Other modules and libraries can be added later.
+Other modules and libraries can be added later (the default library is not asked for "codeless" applications).

 **Module 4-chars short name**: these 4 characters are used as a seed for the generation of the module's serial number, which can be done through the [specific page](http://www.microarea.it/Prodotti/Verticalizzazioni/SerialNumbersGenerator.aspx) of the Microarea portal (requires login).